 Sick people stink.
 That’s not just an insult, but a scientific reality.
-Different diseases and illnesses release a range of smells and result in a range of responses, some more compassionate and some more self-protective than others.
-“Humans have pretty good noses, and there is research to suggest that people who are sick, or are about to get sick, smell differently than people who are healthy,” Dr. Christopher Dietz, a physician and Medical Director for MedExpress, told Fatherly.
+Different diseases and illnesses release a range of smells and result in a range of responses, some more compassionate and some more self-protective.
+“Humans have pretty good noses, and there is research to suggest that people who are sick, or are about to get sick, smell differently than people who are healthy,” says Dr. Christopher Dietz, a physician and Medical Director for MedExpress.
+So what does sickness smell like?

-Men, who generally have a weaker sense of smell than women, may be worse at identifying sickness with their noses.
+Men, who generally have a weaker sense of smell than women, may be worse at identifying sick smell.
 It’s possible that this difference in olfactory abilities may be a evolutionary result of men being less risk-averse in general.
-So it may be better to defer to mothers, when it comes to who stinks, and not take it personally.
+So it may be better to defer to mothers when it comes to who stinks, and not take it personally.
 They’re likely coming from a place of concern and empathy — unless it’s really, really bad.
 Then they likely just want to get away unscathed.

 “When we’re healthy and we smell something unpleasant, we’re likely to avoid it,” Dietz says.
 “Which, in this case, helps keep us away from germs that can cause sickness.”